-Use Crop Monitoring to define field productivity zones and zones that require fertilization to apply fertilizers only where needed based on vegetation indexes.
+Use EOSDA Crop Monitoring to define field productivity zones and zones that require fertilization to apply fertilizers only where needed based on vegetation indexes.

 For germination, corn seeds require approximately 44% of water by their weight.
 To satisfy corn water requirements, it is necessary to follow the necessary irrigation regimes, apply agricultural machinery, use a balanced nutrition system and other methods of intensive cultivation.
 During the growing season, corn needs a small amount of water, but the lack of it will adversely affect the growth process.
 Waterlogging, as well as insufficient or untimely watering, can lead to low yields.

 It is important to maintain an optimal corn irrigation regime during the critical period of crop development, which begins 10 days before the tassel appears (stem elongation phase), and ends with the milk state of the grain (fruit development phase).

 The maximum water consumption of corn falls on the following periods:

 When choosing corn irrigation method, keep in mind that although the crop loves water, it does not tolerate its excess.
 The first signal of waterlogging is leaves turning purple, followed by the death of roots due to lack of oxygen.
 That is why, drip irrigation is considered the most effective for corn, as it saves time and reduces water costs.
 The amount of water should be gradually increased as the plant grows.